 This model didn't leak at all, taking about three and a quarter cups of water to reach the marked line.
 The water was about a half inch below the seam when filled to this point.

 The Custom does an above average job at shredding, meriting it a 6 out of 10 for this series of tests.
 We looked at how this model shredded potatoes, carrots, and cheese, as well as if the shredding blade had any adjustable settings on it.
 You can see which models can really shred in the following chart.

 This model did a fantastic job at shredding carrots, earning the second highest score of the entire group.
 The shreds were crisp and dry, though not quite on the same level as the Breville.

 This model did about average when it came to shredding potatoes, creating a product equal to the Cuisinart Elite.
 However, it did leave two large slices of potatoes un-shredded above the blade.

 This food processor did a little worse when we shredded cheese with it, making strands that were a little on the weaker side, equivalent to the BLACK+DECKER or the Breville.
 This model also only comes with a medium shredding disc.

 The Cuisinart Custom did better at slicing than shredding, tying for the runner-up position.
 We sliced tomatoes, potatoes, and zucchini, looking for consistent, uniform slices without any noticeable taper.
 We also compared the ability to adjust the blade to alter the slice thickness.
-The models that were a cut above the rest, as well as the ones that weren't, are shown in the chart below.

 This model came with a 4mm slicing disc, though others can be purchased separately.
 This model had the largest feed tube, and easily fit even the largest of our test tomatoes.
 The slices were fantastic, with no noticeable taper or mangling of the tomato.